recomb-seq/proceedings-seq/index.md

 ## The RECOMB-Seq Publication Lifecycle

-This page serves as a central directory for all RECOMB-Seq publications.
+This page serves as the official central directory for all RECOMB-Seq publications.
 Our goal is to provide a comprehensive listing that connects a paper's initial preprint, its official proceedings version, and its final journal publication all in one place.

 ### Our Review Process